Marketing Mix

 What Is Marketing Mix?

-The meaning of marketing mix can best be referred to as the combination of elements that are used to promote products or services.
-These elements vary and are based upon the analysis of the four main factors that influence marketing: product, price, place, and promotion (ie. the 4 P's of marketing).
-The intersection of these four factors influence the choice of specific marketing tactics that form the marketing mix.
+The definition of marketing mix can best be described as the combination of elements used to promote products or services.
+These variable elements are based upon the analysis of the “four P’s” of marketing: product, price, place, and promotion.
+Specific marketing tactics are then formed from the intersection of these four factors.

 Marketing mix is considered an essential marketing theory that all business people should know in order to be conversant in the field of marketing.